mehulagg/gitlab/doc/user/group/roadmap/index.md

 > - In [GitLab 13.2](https://gitlab.com/gitlab-org/gitlab/-/issues/214375) and later, the Roadmap also shows milestones in projects in a group.
 > - In [GitLab 13.2](https://gitlab.com/gitlab-org/gitlab/-/issues/212494) and later, milestone bars can be collapsed and expanded.

-Epics and milestones within a group containing a start date or due date can be visualized in a form of a timeline (that is, a Gantt chart).
+Epics and milestones in a group containing a start date or due date can be visualized in a form of a timeline (that is, a Gantt chart).
 The Roadmap page shows the epics and milestones in a group, one of its subgroups, or a project in one of the groups.